MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 >[!Note]
 > Features described in this topic are part of a public preview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.
 >
->This preview release currently supports only small to medium Box accounts as features may not work on large Box accounts.
-For large Box accounts, we recommend you use the [Mover migration tool](https://Mover.io).
+>This preview release currently supports the migration of up to approximately 1500 Box accounts in a single migration.
+For larger migrations, we recommend you use the [Mover migration tool](https://Mover.io).

 In this step, review the destination paths of the accounts you have moved to the migrations list, making sure they are correct.
 An account cannot be migrated without a destination indicated.
 Once you start migrating content to a destination, it cannot be modified.